rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 2. Secrets are masked in logs, including Job execution logs.
 Any secrets retrieved by the Runner and printed to the Job log output will appear as `[SECURE]` in the logs.<br><br>
 3. Sensitive environment variables set on the Runner are masked in logs, including Job execution logs.
 Any environment variables ending with `TOKEN` or `KEY` or `PASSWORD` will be printed as `[SECURE]` in the logs.

+**Note**: Runners can only retrieve secrets from secrets-management providers.
+Runners can not be used to create new keys or modify existing keys in secrets-management providers.

 ## Configuration
 To configure a Key Storage integration on the Runner, **configuration properties are set on the Runner**.
 These properties can be set through the following methods: